3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

 \subsection{Non-uniqueness of classicality}

 From the previous examples we can conclude that the classical level of reality cannot emerge uniquely from the {\MQS} alone.

-For this to be possible, we would need that the $3$D-space, and of course the factorization into subsystems like particles, emerge.
+For this to be possible, we would need that the $3$D-space, and of course the factorization into subsystems like particles, emerge uniquely.
 But we have seen in \sref{s:proof-emergent-space} and \sref{s:proof-TPS} that this does not happen.

-Another way for classicality to emerge would be if there was a preferred basis or generalized basis, which would correspond to states that are distinguishable at the macro level, but Theorem \ref{thm:TS_POVM_nogo} prevents this too, as seen in \sref{s:proof-PBS}.
-Therefore, classicality cannot emerge uniquely from the {\MQS}.
+Another way for classicality to emerge would be if there was a preferred basis or generalized basis, which would correspond to states that are distinguishable at the macro level, but Theorem \ref{thm:POVM_nogo} prevents this too, as seen in \sref{s:proof-PBS}.

+We can imagine that a clever combination of conditions, involving candidate preferred structures like a factorization into subsystems, locality in $3$D-space, and various relations between subsystems and their environments, may lead to an essentially unique solution.
+But there is no limit of how many defining conditions we combine to define the kind of a preferred structure (Definition \ref{def:kind}).
+Too many conditions may leave us with no solution, and if a solution exists, many other physically distinct solutions exist, as shown by Theorem \ref{thm:nogo}.

+\begin{example} A well-thought proposal was made by Carroll and Singh in \cite{CarrollSingh2021QuantumMereology}, based on a combination between factorization, locality, \emph{robustness} (the tendency of pointer states to remain unentangled with the environment), \emph{predictability} (the tendency of states nearby pointer states to remain peaked around classical trajectories in the appropriate regime) \textit{etc}.
+Their approach connects with topics discussed in \sref{s:proof-TPS}, \sref{s:proof-emergent-space}, and \sref{s:proof-PBS-sub}.